cryptogogue/vol-cardmotron-js/README.md

 #### Contributing

-If you want to contribue a bug fix or feature implementation, please follow our code style guide and submit pull requests via GitHub from a fork or the repository.
+If you want to contribue a bug fix or feature implementation, please follow our (code style guide)[/docs/js-code-style-guide.md] and submit pull requests via GitHub from a fork or the repository.

 If you have a bug to report, prepare a clear description of the bug along repro case in the form of an XLSX and submit it to us via GitHub issues.
 If it doesn't affect our own use of Cardmotron, we will probably ignore it.
 If it doesn't have a repro case and example XLSX, we will *definitely* ignore it.